Denmark summons US envoy after report of Americans carrying out influence operations in Greenland

 Cooperation between the governments of Denmark and Greenland “is close and based on mutual trust," he added.

-The U.S. Embassy in Copenhagen did not immediately respond to a request for comment.
+The U.S. Embassy in Copenhagen directed queries on the issue to Washington.

 The Danish Security and Intelligence Service responded to a request for comment by saying it believes that “particularly in the current situation, Greenland is a target for influence campaigns of various kinds” that could aim to create divisions in the relationship between Denmark and Greenland.